Arjun-G-Ravi/AI-Notes/04_NLP/01_Word Embeddings.md

 - The skip-gram model is fed a large corpus of text.
 - As the model processes the text, it uses a sliding context window that moves along the text.
 This context window is like a spotlight that focuses on a small portion of the text at a time.
 - At each position where the context window stops, the model selects a single target word from the center of the window.
 This word is the one the model wants to understand better and create an embedding for.
 - The model's goal is to predict the surrounding words within the context window.
 These surrounding words are referred to as "context words."
 The model is trained to guess which words are likely to appear in the context of the chosen target word.
+Thus, `the model predicts the context, given a word.`
 - The training process involves adjusting the model's parameters (weights) to maximize the likelihood that it predicts the context words correctly given the target word.
 In essence, it learns to understand the relationships between words by observing how they co-occur in the training data.
 - The result of this training process is a set of word embeddings.
 These embeddings capture the meaning and context of words based on their co-occurrence patterns in the text.

 ## 2. Continuous bag of words(CBOW) - a Word2Vec embedding
-It is another word2vec embedding just like skip-gram, except we try to predict a word from the surrounding words.
+It is another word2vec embedding just like skip-gram, except we `try to predict a word from the surrounding words`.

 # GloVe (Global vectors for word representations)